 Our vision is to shape a permanent collection that will enhance the undergraduate liberal arts education at Westmont.

-With our new museum space and a fully catalogued collection, the visual arts can be appreciated more than ever for the full range of what they bring to a well-rounded liberal arts education.
+With our state-of-the-art museum space and a fully catalogued collection, the visual arts can be appreciated more than ever for the full range of value they bring to a well-rounded liberal arts education.
 The arts nurture imagination, encourage intellectual respect, spark curiosity, and foster a mental flexibility that challenges not only Westmont students, but our whole community, to think and see in new ways.

-In 2009 Westmont received funding from the Institute of Museum and Library Sciences (IMLS) to hire a Collections Manager to inventory and update our collection records, set storage standards, and evaluate the condition the collection.
-As a result of two years effort in this area, we now have an extensive searchable database which students, faculty and community members can use to survey our collections.
+In 2009 Westmont received funding from the Institute of Museum and Library Sciences (IMLS) to hire a Collections Manager to inventory and update our collection records, set storage standards, and evaluate the condition of the collection.
+As a result of two years of effort in this area, we now have an extensive searchable database which students, faculty, and community members can use to survey our collections.

-Artworks from the Westmont Permanent Collection, especially our vast print collection, are available for viewing and scholarly research by appointment.
-Please contact the Collections Manger, Chris Rupp, to schedule an appointment.
+Artworks from the Westmont Permanent Collection are available for viewing and scholarly research by appointment.
+Please contact Chris Rupp to schedule an appointment.

 Please don’t hesitate to contact us if you have any questions regarding the Permanent Collection at Westmont.